-Julia Ushakova-Stein focuses her practice on U.S. tax planning and tax controversy matters, with an emphasis on international tax planning and restructurings, M&A (inbound and outbound), and transfer pricing.
-She represents clients from a diverse set of industries and geographic areas of the U.S. and a number of foreign countries.
-Her clients range in size from high technology start-ups to large Fortune 500 companies.
+Julia Ushakova-Stein focuses her practice on U.S. tax planning and tax controversy matters, with an emphasis on international tax planning (inbound and outbound) and restructurings, M&A, and transfer pricing.
+She represents clients from a diverse set of industries and geographic areas.
+She has represented a number of Fortune 500 companies in U.S. federal income tax matters and has successfully represented clients in federal tax controversies at all levels.

 - “IRS Taking a Hard Look at Transfer Pricing”, Daily Journal, September 2016;